top of page

 Chelsea Farr

-Homeschool Daily Flow Chart
+Homeschool Daily Checklist Chart

 Chelsea Farr

-Whole Tone Scale
+3 Minute Theory: Whole Tone Scale

 3 Minute Theory: How to Build a Whole Tone Scale Today, on 3 Minute Theory , we are building the whole tone scale .
 This scale is easily recognized by its dream-like tonality.
 It is also very easy to build!
 The whole tone scale follows this pattern: Whole Step - Whole Step - Whole Step - Whole Step - Whole Step - Whole Step (If you’d like more information on intervals , whole steps , and half steps, check out this post.)
 As this pattern is so simple, there are essentially